MrKeeey/Spring/ReadMe.txt

 - add validation (new template client-configuration, mew method processForm)
 - add new method with @InitBinder
 - add new field: Age, with @Min and @Max annotation
+- add new field: zipCode, with @Pattern annotation
 -